The official blog of the Lung Institute.

 In addressing the increasingly difficult symptoms of COPD, pulmonary rehabilitation and all the insight and education it can provide remains to be an incredible asset, therefore it’s always recommended as a critical step in improving one’s quality of life.
 However, it is important to recognize that despite the many benefits of pulmonary rehabilitation, proper treatment is still an unavoidable necessity in the quest for long-term symptom relief and slowed disease progression.

 With these behavioral changes, it’s possible to greatly affect the pronouncement of symptoms within those with COPD, emphysema and pulmonary fibrosis.
-When lifestyle changes fail to improve your quality of life in the way that you may expect, it may be time to consider stem cell therapy.
-Rather than addressing the symptoms of lung disease, stem cell therapy may directly affect disease progression and may improve quality of life.
+When lifestyle changes fail to improve your quality of life in the way that you may expect, it may be time to consider cellular therapy.
+Rather than addressing the symptoms of lung disease, cellular therapy may directly affect disease progression and may improve quality of life.

 Interested in our article on Pulmonary Rehabilitation for COPD: Benefits, Exercises and Guidelines?
 Share your thoughts and comments below.